ANSSI-FR/Faults_analyzer/docs/docs/in_depth.md

 - `coordinates_name`: a list containing the names of the coordinates used in the manip file.

+In some cases, the manip `.csv` file only stores the experiments where a fault occurs.
+In this case the carto module cannot parse the matrix dimension from the manip file.
+Therefore, to have to correct matrix size, it is possible to add the dimensions used during the experiment with the `carto_resolution` parameter.

+- `carto_resolution`: the resolution used during the experiment for the cartography.
+It is a couple which will be used for defining the size of all the matrices set by the carto module.

 #### Manip and parameters file examples
 ```sh
 # test_base_0_carto.csv